Frederick Fleet: RMS Titanic

-At 23:39 (11:39 p.m.), Fleet first spotted the iceberg and rang the nest's bell three times to warn the bridge of something ahead.
+At 23:39 (11:39 pm), Fleet first spotted the iceberg and rang the nest's bell three times to warn the bridge of something ahead.
 Then, using the nest's telephone, he contacted the bridge.
-It was answered by sixth officer James Paul Moody, who asked Fleet immediately, "What did you see?"
+It was answered by Sixth Officer James Paul Moody, who asked Fleet immediately, "What did you see?"
 He pronounced the infamous "Iceberg!
 Right Ahead!" warning.
-Moody passed Fleet's warning to first officer William McMaster Murdoch, who was in charge of the bridge.
+Moody passed Fleet's warning to First Officer William McMaster Murdoch, who was in charge of the bridge.
 After the collision, Fleet and Lee remained on duty for twenty more minutes.

-At 00:00 (12 a.m.), Fleet and Lee were relieved by Alfred Frank Evans and George Hogg.
+At 00:00 (12 midnight), Fleet and Lee were relieved by Alfred Frank Evans and George Hogg.
 Fleet went down to the boat deck and helped prepare Lifeboat No. 6.
 Second officer Lightoller put quartermaster Robert Hichens in charge of the lifeboat and ordered Fleet aboard as well.
 As they were lowered away, Hichens and American socialite Margaret Brown realized there were only two sailors, including Fleet, to man the boat, and called for another sailor to be sent.
 As no able seaman was near, Canadian Colonel Arthur Godfrey Peuchen volunteered to join the boat saying he had experience in sailing.
 He was ordered by Lightoller to reach the boat by climbing down a rope.

 Once away from the sinking ship, the boat tried to reach the lights of a ship in the distance, thought to be the SS Californian.
 While Hichens remained at the tiller, Fleet and Peuchen managed the oars.
 Arguments and problems arose on boat 6 as quartermaster Hichens kept insulting and mistreating the rowers, including Margaret Brown and Helen Churchill Candee.
 Later in the night, there was an argument about whether to return for survivors, with Hichens warning against returning for fear of being swamped by swimmers.
-The lifeboat finally reached the RMS Carpathia by 6:00 a.m. on Monday, 15 April 1912.
+The lifeboat finally reached the RMS Carpathia by 6:00am on Monday, 15 April 1912.